 Jason Trinity Holden

-Jason Trinity Holden is a trial attorney and appellate advocate with 15 years of experience in commercial and business litigation, oil and gas litigation, insurance litigation, estate and trust litigation, torts and products liability litigation, personal injury litigation, employment litigation (management only), Federal and State criminal defense and family law.
+Jason Trinity Holden is an AV Rated (Martindale-Hubbell) trial attorney and appellate advocate with nearly 20 years of experience in commercial and business litigation, oil and gas litigation, insurance litigation, estate and trust litigation, torts and products liability litigation, personal injury litigation, employment litigation (management only), Federal and State criminal defense and family law.

 Jason has tried numerous civil and criminal jury and bench trials in front of Montana Federal and State district courts.
-He has also tried numerous cases in front of Montana and National administrative agencies and arbitrators.
+He has tried jury trials to verdict in Bozeman, Great Falls, Havre, Chinook, Glasgow, Lewistown, Shelby, and Helena.
+Jason has also tried numerous cases in front of Montana and National administrative agencies and arbitrators.
+He has appeared in every Federal Court in Montana, and has appeared in State Courts from Libby to Billings, and from Havre to Sidney.
 Through his dedication to his clients and the law, Jason has developed the ability to examine a client’s situation and effectively present his client’s position to others.

 Jason’s civil litigation practice emphasizes the effective use of the Rules of Civil Procedure.
 His deposition and motion practice is focused on preparing for trial, but never loses sight of resolving conflicts through early neutral evaluation or mediation.
 His litigation strategy is client-driven with a focus on specific client goals and objectives.
 Jason litigates cases in the areas of business disputes, breach of contract disputes, oil and gas contracts and disputes, insurance coverage and claims, personal injury, premises and products liability, copyright and trademark infringement, trade secrets, construction disputes, corporate and partnership disputes, employment disputes (management only), estate and probate contests, real estate disputes and family law.